alexandreneves/react-modal/README.md

 + **modal.css**
     + CSS

-### Why not dumb?

 The problem with these kind of componentes (dropdowns, modals, ...) is the need to handle window/body clicks in order to close.
 Why is this a problem?
-The lack of state (in this case) and the immutability of the props make it "impossible" to close itself.
+The lack of state and the immutability of the props make it "impossible" to close itself.

 That's why I provide the **ModalWrapper** which adds and removes the window click eventListener when needed and accepts a method through the props that gets executed by the handler.
 This method can in turn close the flyout by updating the props sent to the wrapper.